 2023 Workshop: HPC on Heterogeneous Hardware (H3)

-The HPC on Heterogeneous Hardware (H3) Workshop is intended as a hybrid event in Hamburg, Germany.
+The HPC on Heterogeneous Hardware (H3) Workshop is intended as an in-person event in Hamburg, Germany.
 It does so by providing a platform for pioneering work on algorithmic research, software library design, programming models, and workflow development for increasingly heterogeneous hardware.
 In the workshop context, such hardware spans from ARM processors featuring long-vector extensions through GPU-accelerated systems to architectures deploying special function units, FPGAs, or deep learning processors.
 The workshop will compose of a well-balanced mix of invited talks, peer-reviewed conference contributions, and a panel bringing together worldwide experts in heterogeneous computing.

 Introduction